 Fancy a house overlooking the Swiss Alps or the Manhattan skyline?
 It is possible, although not necessarily very simple.
-Firstly, you need to analyze before you decide to finalize a property and a foreign country.
+Firstly, you must analyze before deciding to finalize a property and a foreign country.
 Also, check if you are eligible for a home loan and whether the interest rates are favorable.
-Besides, there are certain aspects and precautions which you must follow before you take a step forward in investing and acquiring your housing property in a foreign land.
+Besides, there are certain aspects and precautions that you must follow before you take a step forward in investing and acquiring your housing property in a foreign land.

 Learn about the legal formalities and tax compliance:

 Property laws in India and other countries are not the same.
-Before you take the big leap of investing in a property in another country, you must make sure you have a thorough and precise knowledge of the laws of that country.
+Before you take the big leap of investing in a property in another country, you must ensure you have a thorough and precise knowledge of the laws of that country.

-However, it is advisable to consult a local legal expert in a foreign country.
+However, consulting a local legal expert in a foreign country is advisable.
 Such experts must have the proper knowledge to guide you about the citizenship laws, local taxation policies, and ownership rules.
-For instance, the foreign country may impose additional charges on the sale of the property to foreigners, which in this case, is you.
+For instance, the foreign country may impose additional charges on selling the property to foreigners, which, in this case, is you.

 Guidelines to follow before you decide to buy a property in a foreign country: